Why Understanding the Global Ski Calendar Matters

 If you are a beginner skier, late season skiing can actually be a good option because warmer temperatures and softer snow can make learning easier and more comfortable compared to very cold mid-winter conditions.

-The best time to ski therefore depends on whether you prioritise:
+The best time to ski therefore depends on whether you prioritise snow quality, price, weather, crowds, or resort atmosphere.

 In some years, ski resorts may open early due to heavy snowfall in November.
 In other years, warm weather may delay the start of the season until December or even January in lower altitude resorts.
 The end of the season also depends on snowfall and temperatures during spring.

-Weather patterns such as El Niรฑo and La Niรฑa can affect snowfall in different parts of the world.
-For example, these weather patterns can influence snowfall in North America and South America, making some ski seasons much better than others.
+Weather patterns such as El Niño and La Niña can affect snowfall in different parts of the world.
+These weather systems can influence snowfall in North America and South America, making some ski seasons much better than others.

 Planning a ski trip?
 Here are a few useful tips to make your winter holiday smoother, cheaper and far more enjoyable: